* Supporters of deposed president Mursi defiant

-The crisis reached a dangerous new phase following the collapse this week of an international effort to bridge the gap between the two sides and avert bloodshed.
-Mursi and other leaders of his Moslem Brotherhood remain in prison.
+The crisis reached a dangerous new phase after the collapse this week of an international effort to bridge the gap between the two sides and avert bloodshed.
+Mursi and many other leaders of the Muslim Brotherhood remain in prison.

 "We are not afraid because we are right.
 We are all martyrs in the making.
 Those who rape the rights of the people are the losers.
 We are not terrorised by tanks and bullets," he said.